Flavio Rojas

-Flavio Germán Rojas Catalán (born January 16, 1994) is a Chilean footballer who currently plays for Chilean club San Antonio Unido as a central defender.
+Flavio Germán Rojas Catalán (born January 16, 1994) is a Chilean footballer who currently plays for Chilean club Deportes Linares as a central defender.

 Career

 After staying all his career in Cobresal, also winning the 2015 Torneo Clausura at the Primera División, he joined Coquimbo Unido on 2020 season., where played only one match.
 So, he joined Primera B club Unión San Felipe on second half 2020.